idleberg/Little-Tumbler/README.md

 ## Installation

 1. Clone this repository `git clone https://github.com/idleberg/Little-Tumbler.git`

-2. Run `npm install` in the cloned directory
+2. Install dependencies `npm install`

 3. Create a [Tumblr OAuth Key](http://www.tumblr.com/oauth/apps), add it to the header of `app.js`

-4. Also fill in a name of a Tumblr blog
+4. Also fill in a name of a Tumblr blog (the example uses [99 Problems](http://probs99.tumblr.com))

-5. Start the app using `node app`
+5. Launch the app using `node app`

-Roy Lines has written these [fine instructions](http://roylines.co.uk/2012/10/07/publishing-for-little-printer-using-node-and-heroku.html) on how to use Heroku for hosting
+Roy Lines has written these [excellent instructions](http://roylines.co.uk/2012/10/07/publishing-for-little-printer-using-node-and-heroku.html) for deploying your Node app to Heroku

 ## Contributing